 Here we share the updated Gatsby Benchmarks.
 Changes are highlighted, along with an explanation of what's new and what has stayed the same.
-We hope this helps careers leaders and others get up to speed quickly and plan for when the updated benchmarks are included in upcoming statutory guidance.
+We hope this helps careers leaders and others get up to speed quickly so they can plan for and implement the updated benchmarks.